 Miami Condo Rankings

 Miami Condo Rankings is a proprietary, six-point ranking system developed by Miami Condo Investments founder, Lucas Lechuga.
 Its intent is to provide those with an interest in the Miami condo market with an unbiased, quantitative assessment of the various condo developments throughout Miami.
-The Miami Condo Rankings page is an excellent place to begin your search if you are completely new to the Miami condo market.
+The Miami Condo Rankings page is an excellent place to begin your real estate search if you are completely new to the Miami condo market.
 With it, one can go from confused and overwhelmed to informed and discerning in no time at all.

 Below are the six factors which comprise the Miami Condo Rankings along with a quick explanation for each: